aragon/hack/docs/getting-started.md

 ## Next steps

+We hope you enjoyed that 😊!
+Please don't hesitate to leave us any feedback [insert link here].

-Now that you’ve built a DAO let's take a look at the docs or you can jump into the [tutorial](/docs/tutorial.html).
+Now that you’ve built your first DAO, feel free to take a look at the docs.
+If you're interested in understanding things at a deeper level, we recommentd you jump straight into our awesome [tutorial](/docs/tutorial.html).